-A number of high profile representatives from the academic community, civil society organisations, and international organisations were present for Protect’s kick-off conference in Brussels on 9 March.
+A number of high profile representatives from the academic community, civil society organizations, and international organizations were present for Protect’s kick-off conference in Brussels on 9 March.
 The conference allowed both attendees and stakeholders to become more familiar with Protect’s research objectives and involved partners.
 Key speakers from United Nation’s Refugee Agency (UNHCR) and European Council on Refugees and Exiles (ECRE) also stressed the urgency of Protect’s research, given the recent and ongoing developments on Europe’s external borders.

 The Importance of Protect’s Research

-In the aftermovie below, the invited speakers Sophie Magennis, Head of Policy and Legal Affairs, UNHCR Regional Office in Brussels, and Catherine Woollard, Secretary General, European Council of Refugees and Exiles (ECRE) emphasise the fitting timing of launching a project like Protect, and stressed the importance of a critical examination of the current system for international refugee protection.
+In the aftermovie below, the invited speakers Sophie Magennis, Head of Policy and Legal Affairs, UNHCR Regional Office in Brussels, and Catherine Woollard, Secretary General, European Council of Refugees and Exiles (ECRE) emphasize the fitting timing of launching a project like Protect, and stressed the importance of a critical examination of the current system for international refugee protection.

 Current Refugee Protection System and the Way Forward